Donald Thomas Kelly

 - Debut April 2, 2007

-Don Kelly is a utility player who has mostly played with the Detroit Tigers.
+Don Kelly was a utility player who has mostly played with the Detroit Tigers.
 Extremely versatile, he has played all positions for the Tigers.
 Struggling six years in the minors, Kelly finally made his major league debut with the Pittsburgh Pirates at age 27 at the start of the 2007 season.
 Originally a free-swinger with little power who seldom walked, he has become more discriminate at the plate, thereby improving his OBP.
 He is the son-in-law of former big league pitcher Tom Walker and brother-in-law of Neil Walker.

 Kelly hit .367 as a freshman in 1999 and scored 35 runs and stole 12 bases in 38 games.
 He slugged .483.
 In 2000, he batted .411/?/.544 and scored 58 runs in 46 contests, while swiping 23 bases.
 He was a NAIA All-American Honorable Mention.
 He played that year in the Coastal Plain League, hitting a solid .313/?/.368 for the Petersburg Generals.
 He tied for sixth in the league in average and stole 28 bases, probably leading the league.
 He made the league All-Star team as the top second baseman.
 As a junior, he hit .450 and averaged exactly a run and RBI in his 45 games.
 He slugged .576 and swiped 39 bases.
 He made Baseball America's NAIA All-American team as a utility infielder.
 His career .413 average was the best in school history.
 The Detroit Tigers picked him in the 8th round of the 2001 amateur draft.
 He was signed by scout Lou Laslo and made his pro debut that summer.